SaaberDev/inventory-management-system/README.md

 ├── Release Products
 │   ├── Release from warehouse as released product / finished product │   └── Transfer
-│       ├── Transfer released product to another warehouse │       └── Transfer directly to the finished goods (finished goods are sellable) └── Sell
+│       ├── Transfer released product to any relevent warehouse │       └── Transfer finished product to any relevent warehouse │       └── Transfer both released product and finished product to finished goods warehouse to sell (because user can sell both type of product)
+└── Sell
-    └── Sell both released product and finished product when it is available in finished goods
+    └── Sell both released product and finished product when it is available in finished goods warehouse
 ```